R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/get_next_line/README.md

 Notes:
 - The three *bonus* files included with the project are there for 42's ***Moulinette*** benefit and to reap the 125 score.
 The basic three *mandatory* `get_next_line.h`, `get_next_line.c`, and `get_next_line_utils.c` also fulfill every demand in the project.
 - The lists employed here are not the *bonus* list structure and related functions coded in the `common-core-rank00/Libft` project.
 Unfortunately, the extra dereferencing required from the `->content` layer of abstraction makes it impossible to meet ***Norminette***'s stringent rules in a single file.
+- This project employs the *mem* functions in `<string.h>` to process the arrays, with additional info on the length of each recorded in the list blocks.
+The sole `NUL` character (`'\0'`) to be found is the delimiter of the final, assembled line.

 ---